GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/service-worker-lifecycle/index.md

 Events and calls to extension APIs reset these timers, and if the service worker has gone dormant, an incoming event will revive them.
 Nevertheless, you should design your service worker to be resilient against unexpected termination.

-You should not keep your service worker alive indefinitely, though you can.
-(We don't consider this a good programming practice.)
-You should test your extensions to ensure that they're not doing this unintentionally.
-Though it's difficult to catch in a code review, we suggest you guard against it as best you can.
+To optimize the resource consumption of your extension, avoid keeping your service worker alive indefinitely if possible.
+Test your extensions to ensure that you're not doing this unintentionally.

 ### Persist data rather than using global variables {: #persist-data }